vtrvtr/al_phonebook/docs/development.md

 # Overview

-In this document we'll chronicle the archtectural decisions made throughout the project.
+In this document we'll chronicle the architectural decisions made throughout the project.
 The order of entries is merely chronological.

 # Entries